 What Capital Gains Tax will landlords be expected to pay?

-Landlords will be liable for Capital Gains Tax (CGT) when they sell a rental property at a ‘profit’.
+Landlords will be liable for buy to let Capital Gains Tax (CGT) when they sell a rental property at a ‘profit’.
 As of April 2008 the Capital Gains Tax was a flat rate of 18%, but from June 23 2010 higher rate tax payers have been expected to pay CGT at 28%.

 First of all, before deducting allowances a landlord will need to establish the Base Cost of the property.
 To establish the Base Cost additional costs need to be added to the initial acquisition costs (or where the property was acquired prior to 31st March 1982 the market value on that date which ever is the higher – a process known as rebasing).

 - Incidental costs of acquisition (e.g. legal fees, stamp duty, etc).